 First and foremost choose a reputable estate agency with a dedicated sales progression department and a highly reputable solicitor.
 Many fall-throughs are preventable by having an experienced and knowledgeable team to pre-empt and quickly provide solutions to any unforeseen problems thereby helping to move the transaction on swiftly negating the risk of either the seller or buyer pulling out due to delays.

-to the process and the sale should be monitored very closely throughout the transaction.
+Communication is key to the process and the sale should be monitored very closely throughout the transaction.
 The knowledge of an experienced team is second to none, they will have great rapport with local solicitors or conveyancer, and be able to assist with lots of administrative tasks to speed up the process.
 They may well have handled numerous transactions within a blocks of flats, a new development or just in the same road and so are ready for any problems before they even arise.

 Finally, be prepared to dust yourself off and try again.
 Inevitably some sales fall through and it's out of anyone's control.
 We can help offset this cost if you arrange your mortgage via Mortgage Advice Bureau @ Dawsons for just a £1 charge where buyers can receive up to £1,850 compensation for legal, survey and mortgage arrangement costs if the seller withdraws or accepts another offer.
 The same applies if a search or survey reveals something that prevents them from completing the purchase.
 Up to £720 is on offer if external events stop a sale or remortgage from going through.